Curved operadic calculus: Introduction

 \begin{theoremintro}[Theorem \ref{thm: carré magique}] The following square of adjunction

-commutes in the following sense: right adjoints going from top right to bottom left are naturally isomorphic. \end{theoremintro}
+commutes in the following sense: right adjoints going from top right corner to bottom left corner are naturally isomorphic. \end{theoremintro}

-Here the functor $(-)^\circ$ is a direct generalization of the Sweedler duality functor defined in \cite{Sweedler69} for associative algebras, and the functor $(-)^\vee$ can be thought as a topological dual.
+Here the functor $(-)^\circ$ is a direct generalization of the Sweedler duality functor defined in \cite{Sweedler69} for associative algebras, and the functor $(-)^\vee$ can be thought of as a topological dual.
 Then, by replacing (co)unital partial (co)operads on the left-hand side of the square with their "up to homotopy" counterparts, we construct another commuting square of duality adjunctions which are, in this case, all Quillen adjunctions.
-Using this enhanced "magical square", we construct explicit cofibrant resolutions for a vast class of complete curved absolute partial operads.
-For instance, we construct a minimal cofibrant resolution complete curved absolute partial operads encoding curved Lie algebras, which provides us with a suitable notion of curved Lie algebra up to homotopy.
+Using this duality square, we construct explicit cofibrant resolutions for a vast class of complete curved absolute partial operads.
+For instance, we construct a minimal cofibrant resolution of complete curved absolute partial operads encoding curved Lie algebras, which provides us with a suitable notion of curved Lie algebra up to homotopy.
+Applications of these results can be found in \cite{integration}, where we develop the integration theory of curved absolute $\mathcal{L}_\infty$-algebras, and apply it to deformation theory and rational homotopy theory.

 Finally, using our complete Bar construction, we extend the classical Homotopy Transfer Theorem to the case of algebras over a general class of cofibrant complete curved absolute operads.
+Let $V$ and $H$ be two complete pdg modules.
+A \textit{homotopy contraction} amounts to the data of

+where $p$ and $i$ are two morphisms of filtered pdg modules and $h$ is a morphism of filtered graded modules of degree $-1$, which satisfy standard conditions.
+This data allows us to construct a \textit{Van der Laan morphism} between the complete Bar constructions of the curved endomorphisms operads of $V$ and $H$.
+See \cite[Chapter 10]{LodayVallette12} for the classical Van der Laan morphism.
+Using this new morphism, we obtain the following result.

 \begin{theoremintro}[Theorem \ref{thm: curved HTT}] Let $\mathcal{C}$ be a dg counital partial cooperad.
-Let $V$ and $H$ be two complete pdg modules such that $H$ is a homotopy retract of $V$.
-Then any curved $\widehat{\Omega}(\mathcal{C})$-algebra structure on $V$ can be transferred along the homotopy contraction to a curved $\widehat{\Omega}(\mathcal{C})$-algebra structure on $H$. \end{theoremintro}
+Let $H$ be a homotopy retract of $V$ and let

+be a curved algebra structure on $V$.
+There is a transferred curved $\widehat{\Omega}\mathcal{C}$-algebra on $H$ constructed from the Van der Laan morphism. \end{theoremintro}

-In the particular, case of complete curved $\mathcal{L}_\infty$-algebras, the transferred structure coincides with that constructed in \cite{FukayaHTT}.
+In the particular case of complete curved $\mathcal{L}_\infty$-algebras, the transferred structure coincides with that constructed by K. Fukaya in \cite{FukayaHTT}.